ballerina-platform/ballerina-lang/stdlib/task/src/main/ballerina/src/task/Module.md

 };

 listener task:Listener appointment = new(appointmentConfiguration);

+// Creating a service on the `appointment` task Listener. service appointmentService on appointment {
+    // This resource triggers when the appointment is due. resource function onTrigger() {
+    }
+}
 ```

 For an example on the usage of the `task:Listener` as an appointment, see the [Task Service Appointment Example](https://ballerina.io/learn/by-example/task-service-appointment.html).